Naanum Rowdy Dhaan

 Naanum Rowdy Dhaan is a 2015 Indian Tamil-language romantic action comedy film written and directed by Vignesh Shivan, produced by Dhanush under his Wunderbar Films.
-The film stars Vijay Sethupathi and Nayanthara, with Radhika Sarathkumar, RJ Balaji, Anandaraj, and R. Parthiban in supporting roles.
+The film stars Vijay Sethupathi and Nayanthara, with Radikaa Sarathkumar, RJ Balaji, Anandaraj, and R. Parthiban in supporting roles.
 It follows a police inspector's son who becomes a gangster.
 He falls in love with a woman seeking revenge against another gangster and joins her cause.

 The film was announced in November 2013, with Gautham Vasudev Menon producing and Gautham Karthik and Lavanya Tripathi starring.
 However, the project was dropped, and by August 2014, Dhanush had taken over, with the lead pair recast.
 Principal photography commenced in December 2014 and ended in June 2015.
 The music was composed by Anirudh Ravichander, cinematography was handled by George C. Williams, and editing by A. Sreekar Prasad.

 Naanum Rowdy Dhaan was released worldwide on 21 October 2015 and distributed by Lyca Productions.
 It received positive reviews and performed well at the box office.
 For her performance, Nayanthara won the Filmfare and SIIMA Awards for Best Actress in the Tamil branch.

 Plot

-Pondicherry Pandiyan, also known as Pondy Pandi, is the son of Puducherry police inspector P. Meena Kumari.
-Despite being an inspector's son, he grows up being friendly with criminals and upon reaching adulthood, unbeknownst to his mother, he becomes a thug, albeit an incompetent one.
-Pandi and his friends come across a deaf woman, Kadhambari ("Kadhu"), and Pandi immediately falls in love with her.
-Kadhu is the daughter of an honest police officer, Ravikumar.
+Pondicherry Pandiyan ("Pondy Pandi"), is the son of police inspector Meena Kumari.
+Despite that, he grows up being friendly with criminals and becomes a thug once reaching adulthood.
+Pandi and his friends consisting of Doshi Baba and Rahul Thatha come across a deaf woman, Kadhambari ("Kadhu"), whom Pandi immediately falls in love with.
+Kadhu is the daughter of the police officer, Ravikumar.

-Fifteen years before, then-sub-inspector Ravikumar was in pursuit of Killivallavan, a dreaded gangster.
-Killi had been arrested in public by Ravi, and in retaliation, he slapped Ravi when the officer was shopping with Kadhu.
-Later, Ravi arrested almost all of Killi's gang members.
-In revenge, Killi sent a bomb disguised as a gift to Ravi's house, which killed Ravi's wife and caused Kadhu to lose her hearing.
+Fifteen years prior, Ravikumar was pursuing Killivallavan, a dreaded gangster.
+As revenge for being arrested and almost shot by Ravi, Killi sent a disguised bomb to Ravi's house.
+The bomb killed Ravi's wife and caused Kadhu's hearing loss.
+Later, Ravi and his daughter moved to another part of the country and did not return until his last year of service.

-Later on, Ravi and his daughter moved to another part of the country and did not return until his last year of service.
-Kadhu seeks Pandi's help to find her father, who has not spoken to her for the past two days.
-Pandi soon learns that Ravikumar was killed by Killi the same night he met Kadhu but hides the fact from her.
+In the present day, Kadhu seeks Pandi's help to find her father, who she has not heard from in the past two days.
+Pandi soon learns that Ravi was killed by Killi the same night he met Kadhu, but he hides the fact from her.
 A week later, Kadhu learns about her father's death and is determined to avenge him by going after Killi.

-Pandi agrees to help Kadhu, with the promise that he will restrain Killi while she stabs him.
-Pandi and his gang, along with Kadhu, hatch a plan to murder Killi while he is travelling.
-However, this is foiled as their plan gets mixed up with that of Mansoor, Killi's political rival, who wants to contest an upcoming election in place of Killi's mistress, Baby.
-Pandi's gang is enraged and despite Pandi's reassurances, they decide not to help Kadhu further.
+Pandi agrees to help Kadhu kill Killi, the same way Killi had killed her father.
+Pandi and his gang, along with Kadhu and Pondicherry Don(a clumsy don whom Pandi along with his gang and Kadhu manage to befriend earlier), hatch a plan to kill Killi while he is travelling.
+However this plan fails, as it gets mixed up with that of Mansoor, Killi's political rival.
+Mansoor wants to contest an upcoming election in place of Killi's mistress.
+During the ensuing turmoil, one of Pandi's gang members, Rahul, goes missing.
+Pandi's gang is enraged and decide to not help Kadhu further.